 How to write your teacher cover letter

 Body: The body of your teacher cover letter should be three to four brief paragraphs that state your interest, demonstrate your teaching credentials, and convey enthusiasm for further discussion.
 Let’s break it down further:

 Opening paragraph: The goal is simple—state your interest in the position and your overarching credentials that reflect your research for the specific role.
 While the goal is simple, the execution often leaves little to be desired.
-Too many cover letters start the same way:
+Too many teacher cover letters start the same way.